Perfect Swiss Meringue Buttercream: Your Complete Guide

 Vanilla Swiss Meringue Buttercream

-For larger quantities or to pair with a cake recipe, go to my Cakeculator and choose “Vanilla Swiss Meringue Buttercream.
+For larger quantities or to accompany a cake recipe, go to my Cakeculator and select “Vanilla Swiss Meringue Buttercream.”

-For larger quantities or to pair with a cake recipe, go to my Cakeculator and choose “Vanilla Swiss Meringue Buttercream.
+For larger quantities or to accompany a cake recipe, go to my Cakeculator and select “Vanilla Swiss Meringue Buttercream.”

 - 121 g (½ cup) fresh or pasteurized (carton) egg whites*